Climate action for business

 If you’re a medium or large business, take a look at power purchase agreements

-As a business owner, you may have heard the growing chatter about power purchase agreements or PPAs.
-These are agreements that a business or organisation will buy electricity from a generator, such as a solar or wind farm, at an agreed price over a fixed term, usually 10 years.
+As a business owner, you may have heard the growing chatter about renewable power purchase agreements or PPAs.
+These are agreements that a business or organisation will buy electricity from a solar or wind farm, at an agreed price over a fixed term, usually from 5 to 10 years.
 Entering into a corporate agreement with a renewable-energy generator can increase price certainty for a business.
-This makes it an excellent investment while reducing your emissions and improving your environmental reputation.
 We have a PPA.

 Rate your building